Dreams are good; action is best.

-Dreamers have their feet in the air and their head in the clouds.
+Dreamers have their feet in the air and their heads in the clouds.

-Doers have their feet on the ground and their head in the sand.
+Doers have their feet on the ground and their heads in the sand.

 What makes the doers distinct from others is the ability and the willpower to take advantage of opportunities that arise.